From: Mestre, Italy

 From Venice Marco Polo Airport, the easiest way to reach downtown Mestre is on the , which runs between the airport and the Mestre railroad station.

 The buses from early in the morning until late evening, with several departures every hour during most of the day.
-Travel time is only 17 minutes, and the cost is modest: 5 euros for an adult, with discounts for online booking or return travel within a week.
+Travel time is only 17 minutes, and the cost is modest: 8 euros for an adult, with a small discount for return travel (no time limit).

 For a current schedule, see the "Venice Marco Polo Airport - Mestre (Fly Bus - express service)" timetable on the ATVO Web site's Bus Service Venice Marco Polo Airport page.